Matthew Ridgway: World War II

+After being promoted to lieutenant colonel on 1 July 1940, he served in the War Plans Division until January 1942, and was promoted to the one-star general officer rank of brigadier general that month, after being promoted to temporary colonel on 11 December the month before.
 Following the Japanese attack on Pearl Harbor in December 1941 and the American entry into World War II, Ridgway was promoted rapidly from lieutenant colonel to major general in the space of only four months.
 In February 1942 he was assigned as Assistant Division Commander of the 82nd Infantry Division, which was then in the process of formation.
 The division was under the command of Major General Omar Bradley, a fellow infantryman whom Ridgway highly respected.
 The two men trained the thousands of men joining the division over the next few months.
 In August, two months after Bradley's reassignment to command of the 28th Infantry Division, Ridgway was promoted to the two-star rank of major general and was given command of the 82nd Division.
 The 82nd, having finished all of its basic training and already established an excellent combat record in World War I, had earlier been chosen to become one of the army's five new airborne divisions.
 The conversion of an entire infantry division to airborne status was an unprecedented step for the United States Army, and required much training, testing, and experimentation.
-Thus the division was, on August 15, 1942, redesignated as the 82nd Airborne Division.
+Thus the division was, on 15 August 1942, redesignated as the 82nd Airborne Division.

 Initially composed of the 325th, 326th and 327th Infantry Regiments, all of which were due to be converted into glider infantry, the 327th was soon transferred out of the 82nd to help form the 101st Airborne Division, commanded by Major General William C. Lee.
 Unlike his men, Ridgway did not first go through airborne jump school before joining the division.
 He successfully converted the 82nd into a combat-ready airborne division and remained in command and eventually earned his paratrooper wings.
 To replace the 327th, Ridgway received the 504th Parachute Infantry Regiment, commanded by Colonel Theodore Dunn, later replaced by Lieutenant Colonel Reuben Tucker.
 In February 1943 the 326th was also transferred out and replaced by the 505th Parachute Infantry Regiment, under Colonel James M. Gavin.
 In April the 82nd, which in Ridgway's mind had received only a third the training time given to most divisions, was sent to North Africa to prepare for the invasion of Sicily.